 This section describes the existing air quality setting and potential direct and indirect air quality effects from project implementation on the site and its surrounding area.
-Michael Brandman Associates performed air quality analysis for the proposed project, which included emissions modeling using EMFAC2007 and qualitative assessments of air pollutant emissions for the potential indirect future development that could result from implementation of the SOIA.
-Emissions modeling output is provided in Appendix B.
+Michael Brandman Associates performed air quality analysis for the proposed project, which included mobile-source emissions modeling using EMFAC2007 for the potential future development that could result from implementation of the SOIA.
+This analysis is augmented by stationary-source emissions modeling using the California Emissions Estimator Model (CalEEMod).
+Emissions modeling output is provided in Appendix C.